 - Muzzle control and safe firearm handling practices will be enforced AT ALL TIMES.

 - Have your rifle zeroed and ready to go.
 There will be NO sight-in period.
+However, after NRL 22 there will be a chance for shooters to confirm zero prior to the match.

 - You must work with the squad assigned to you.
-You will be expected to assist with scoring, collecting brass and spotting for other shooters in your squad.
+You will be expected to assist with scoring, collecting brass, and spotting for other shooters in your squad.